Modeling the Transition between Localized and Extended Deposition in Flow Networks through Packings of Glass Beads: Discussion

-Our model may be thought of as a two-dimensional inhomogeneous asymmetric expansion of the aggregation toy model in \cite{MajumdarSatyaN1998Npti}.
+Our model may be thought of as a two-dimensional inhomogeneous asymmetric expansion of the mass-aggregation model in \cite{MajumdarSatyaN1998Npti}.
 Uncovering the limitations to this analogy requires a careful analysis.
 One important distinction between the two models concerns the boundary conditions.
-In the toy model, the total mass is constant, whereas in our model, there is a regular influx of particles into the system and particles may exit at the outlet boundary.
+In the simple mass-aggregation model, the total mass is constant, whereas in our model, there is a regular influx of particles into the system and particles may exit at the outlet boundary.
 Some other relevant models that allow an influx of particles include the aggregation-chipping model with open boundary conditions \cite{himanibarma2013} and totally asymmetric simple exclusion (or inclusion) processes on networks \cite{NetworkTASEPNeri, ReuveniAsip2014}.
-In our case, the direction of flow makes the model asymmetric, and although the asymmetric aggregation toy model also shows a phase transition in two dimensions, it belongs to a different universality class \cite{MajumdarSatyaN2000NPTi,RajeshKrishnamurthyBias}.
-Moreover, Rajesh et al. have shown that small tweaks such as making the deposition rate mass-dependent lead to different models with no phase transitions \cite{RajeshR2002Afia}.
+In our case, the direction of flow makes the model asymmetric, and although the simple mass-aggregation model also shows a phase transition in two dimensions, it belongs to a different universality class \cite{MajumdarSatyaN2000NPTi,RajeshKrishnamurthyBias}.
+Moreover, Rajesh et al.~have shown that subtle changes such as making the deposition rate mass-dependent lead to different models with no phase transitions \cite{RajeshR2002Afia}.
 In our case, we assume identical particles with the same laws for deposition and erosion that do not explicitly depend on mass of individual particles; however, the flow, deposition, and erosion rates may change with time and differ for each channel.
 These differences lead to spatial bias and signs of channelization \cite{ZareeiAhmad2021TEoF, Kudrolli2016, JagerR2017Cipm} where particles frequent a few paths rather than all paths in the system.
-Studies suggest in real world applications of the model, the erosion threshold and rate may depend on particle-particle interactions and spatial distribution of particles \cite{Kudrolli2016}, similar to a mass-dependent law.
-Since particles act as agents in the model and simulations, this would be a possible expansion of the model in the future.
+Studies suggest in real world applications of the model, the rate of erosion and shear threshold for erosion may depend on particle-particle interactions and spatial distribution of particles \cite{Kudrolli2016}, similar to a mass-dependent law. {Past studies considering the role of particle interactions in deposition report that strong particle interactions lead to a decrease in the transient flow rate \cite{BoekMeso2008}.
+We hypothesize that this decrease would lead to a lower effective local shear stress at the channel walls and hence a more localized deposition profile.} Since particles act as agents in the model and simulations, {adding interactions} would be a possible expansion of the model in the future.

 We note that, although the model is successful in capturing the essential behavior of the system, some details regarding the clogging mechanism are lost due to coarse-graining.
 This is most apparent in FIG. \ref{fig:Fx} in which the deposition appears to become more localized over time in experiments in contrast to simulations.
 It would be interesting to explore what leads to this difference in experiment and simulation observations by expanding the model to three dimensions.
 Additionally, one may expand \eqref{eq:dep} and \eqref{eq:er} to consider an \textit{overlap} region such that $\tau_e < \tau_d$ where for some values of wall shear stress, both deposition and erosion occur, or a \textit{gap} region $\tau_d < \tau_e$ where for some values of wall shear stress, neither deposition nor erosion occur similar to the generalizations in \cite{JagerR2017Cipm}.